henryk-mustroph/decision_aware_suffix_prediction_framework/README.md

 ## Repository Summary

-This repository implements decision-aware suffix prediction for business processes.
-Given a running case (a prefix of events), the models predict the remaining suffix.
+This repository implements decision-aware suffix prediction for business processes: Given a running case (i.e., a prefix), the models predict the remaining suffix.
+Integrating decision mining allows for decision event labeling which makes decision-aware training and decision-aware decoding and reasoning possible.
+A decision labeled event, is an event that's coresponding transition in the discovered Petri net is followed by a place that has >1 outgoing transition.
+The decision labeled event additionally contains the decision models distribution for next events, and the the payload data values.

 Decisions discovered from a data-aware Petri net are injected in two complementary ways: as a **semantic loss during training** and as **decision-rule-guided reasoning during decoding**.
 The whole workflow, data preparation, decision mining, model training and evaluation, is driven from a single per-dataset notebook and a shared `experiments` package.

 ## Repository layout

+The input data folder `event_logs/` must be created by the user and the path in the jupyters must be changed by the user.

 ```
 src/